hbcondo/revenut-app/README.md

 | [<img alt="Screenshot Stripe Mobile App" src="docs/assets/Revenut-Screenshot-Stripe-Mobile.png" width="50%" alt="Stripe Mobile App" />](docs/assets/Revenut-Screenshot-Stripe-Mobile.png) | [<img src="docs/assets/Revenut-Screenshot-Dashboard.png" width="50%" alt="Revenut Mobile App" />](docs/assets/Revenut-Screenshot-Dashboard.png)     |

-#  ❔ Use Case
+#  👤 Use Case
-SaaS owners who offer free trials on their products and have recurring revenue in monthly, annual or other scheduled installments.
+SaaS owners who offer trials on their products and have recurring revenue in monthly, annual or other scheduled installments.

 #  ✨ Features
 - Exclude disputed and refunded transactions for accurate revenue reporting
-- Login with existing Stripe username/password
+- Login with existing Stripe username / password + MFA
 - Calculates unrealized ("paper") revenue based on the number of customers trialing your product
 - Calculates unrealized revenue for existing customers that are scheduled to pay their upcoming invoice
 - Calculates realized revenue for customers who paid their invoice